Ditch the bread and make this alternative stuffing instead.

 Or, if your favorite stuffing recipe includes cranberries, walnuts, or pecans, go ahead and add them in.
 You’ll want to add any dried fruit after the dish is finished cooking (similar to granola), but you can add the nuts halfway through when you turn the sheet pan.

 Once you’ve finished making this Cauliflower Holiday Stuffing, let us know how it went!
 Drop us a line in the comments.
 We’d especially love to know if your family liked it better than traditional stuffing.
 I know that mine did!

-- 1 large head Cauliflower (about 1-pound), cut into small florets
+- 1 pound cauliflower head cut into small florets

 - 3 tablespoons olive oil